How You Too Can Improve Your Perseverance Skills with these 10 Tips

 3. Be prepared to be challenged.

-Optimist who carries a raincoat.Sometimes, even something as mundane as getting out of bed can be challenging.
+Sometimes, even something as mundane as getting out of bed can be challenging.

 So, always keep in mind that in almost all worthwhile ventures, you will be challenged.
 Accept, from the get-go, that things will not always go smoothly as planned.

 Granted, being mentally prepared to take on challenges by no means ameliorate the issues per se.
-However, you will be pleasantly surprised to realize that you will feel less stressful and are able to think more clearly.
+However, you will be pleasantly surprised to realize that you will feel less stressed and are able to think more clearly.
 You come to learn that there’s a new-found tenacity within which you can tap into to rectify what is amiss.

 4. Beware of that critical inner voice.

-Silent your Inner critic.You can indeed be your worse critic.
+You can indeed be your worst critic.

 Now that you know you have a mean inner critic living inside your mind, issue it an eviction order immediately!
 There are more than enough external challenges and risks in our daily lives to contend with.
 We can ill-afford to allow a berating, self-reproaching inner critic to sow seeds of self-doubts and insecurity.